carson-hunter5/project/content/team_posts/phase3.md

 Age: Age is a critical demographic factor that influences health care needs, educational requirements, and economic participation.
 Breaking down the population into age groups allows the model to capture differences in demographic profiles and needs across various age brackets.

 Gender: Gender is a fundamental demographic factor that can affect migration patterns, health needs, and social vulnerabilities.
 Including gender allows the model to differentiate demographic patterns between males and females.

 # Surprises/setbacks
-The main difficulty when designing/fitting this model was that the linear regression model (to put it bluntly) was terrible.
+The main difficulty when designing this model was that the linear regression model (to put it bluntly) was terrible.
 The r2 value was 0.02, and the mse was over 10,000,000.
 The idea of trying exponential regression came due to the intuition of Dr. Gerber after observing the appearance of an exponential slope in a comparable graph conducted as a proof of concept in the phase 2 blog post:
 <img src = "https://i.imgur.com/hOvzYWt.png"/>